vivainio/dtolator/README.md

 # Generated Python TypedDict definitions from OpenAPI schema
 # Do not modify this file manually

-from datetime import date, datetime from enum import Enum from typing import Any, Dict, List, Literal, Optional, Union from typing_extensions import TypedDict from uuid import UUID
+from typing import TypedDict, Optional, Union, List, Dict, Any from enum import Enum from datetime import datetime

 class UserRequired(TypedDict):
     id: int